andrew/ultimate-awesome/README.md

 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-lidar](https://github.com/szenergy/awesome-lidar) - 😎 Awesome LIDAR list.
 The list includes LIDAR manufacturers, datasets, point cloud-processing algorithms, point cloud frameworks and simulators.
+- [awesome](https://github.com/YOURLS/awesome) - 🎉 A curated list of awesome things related to YOURLS.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
+- [awesome-swiftui](https://github.com/chinsyo/awesome-swiftui) - A curated list of awesome SwiftUI tutorials, libraries, videos and articles.
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
+- [awesome-solid-js](https://github.com/one-aalam/awesome-solid-js) - Curated resources on building sites with SolidJS, a brand new way(now 1.0) to build JavaScript based interactive web applications.
+A very close looking cousin to React/JSX by syntax, and to Svelte by few important principles(compiler and fine-grained reactivity), it's a highly optimised way to deliver web applications with best-in-class performance. .
 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
+- [Awesome-SLAM](https://github.com/SilenceOverflow/Awesome-SLAM) - A curated list of SLAM resources.
 - [awesome-zig](https://github.com/C-BJ/awesome-zig) - 📜Zig Learning Guide & Project Lists.
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [awesome-billing](https://github.com/kdeldycke/awesome-billing) - 💰 Billing & Payments knowledge for cloud platforms.